 - 80 for WebSockets non-SSL

-So, e.g. to connect to flespi MQTT broker via WebSockets over SSL one must connect to the following URI: mqtt.flespi.io:443.
+So, e.g. to connect to flespi MQTT broker via WebSockets over SSL you should use the following URI: mqtt.flespi.io:443.

 3. Authorize with flespi Token as username

 MQTT client must authorize to get access to internal flespi resources.
 Authorization is done via the flespi token used as an MQTT connection username.

 You can configure ACL for the token to restrict access to specific topic(s)/subtopic(s) only.

 The number of possible MQTT sessions is limited by the account type.

 The flespi MQTT API page includes a table with topics to receive info from flespi.
 E.g. to receive messages from devices connected to the channel with id=123 MQTT client must subscribe to the topic flespi/message/gw/channels/123/+.
 To receive messages from the device with id=456 named ‘test’ MQTT client may subscribe to topic flespi/message/gw/devices/456/test.